yayahjb/cqrlib/trunk/CQRlib/README_CQRlib.txt

      /* CQRSetQuaternion -- create an existing quaternion = w +ix+jy+kz */

      int CQRSetQuaternion( CQRQuaternionHandle quaternion, double w, double x, double y, double z);

+     /* CQRGetQuaternionW -- get the w component of a quaternion */

+     int CQRGetQuaternionW( double CQR_FAR * qw, CQRQuaternionHandle q );

+     /* CQRGetQuaternionX -- get the x component of a quaternion */

+     int CQRGetQuaternionX( double CQR_FAR * qx, CQRQuaternionHandle q );

+     /* CQRGetQuaternionY -- get the y component of a quaternion */

+     int CQRGetQuaternionY( double CQR_FAR * qy, CQRQuaternionHandle q );

+     /* CQRGetQuaternionZ -- get the z component of a quaternion */

+     int CQRGetQuaternionZ( double CQR_FAR * qz, CQRQuaternionHandle q );

+     /* CQRGetQuaternionIm -- get the imaginary component of a quaternion */

+     int CQRGetQuaternionIm( CQRQuaternionHandle quaternion, CQRQuaternionHandle q );

+     /* CQRGetQuaternionAxis -- get the axis for the polar representation of a quaternion */

+     int CQRGetQuaternionAxis( CQRQuaternionHandle quaternion, CQRQuaternionHandle q );

+     /* CQRGetQuaternionAngle -- get the angular component of the polar representation of aquaternion */

+     int CQRGetQuaternionAngle( double CQR_FAR * angle, CQRQuaternionHandle q );

+     /* CQRLog -- get the natural logarithm of a quaternion */

+     int CQRLog( CQRQuaternionHandle quaternion, CQRQuaternionHandle q );

+     /* CQRExp -- get the exponential (exp) of a quaternion */

+     int CQRExp( CQRQuaternionHandle quaternion, CQRQuaternionHandle q );

+     /* CQRQuaternionPower -- take a quarernion to a quaternion power */

+     int CQRQuaternionPower( CQRQuaternionHandle quaternion, CQRQuaternionHandle q, CQRQuaternionHandle p);

+     /* CQRDoublePower -- take a quarernion to a double power */

+     int CQRDoublePower( CQRQuaternionHandle quaternion, CQRQuaternionHandle q, double p);

+     /* CQRIntegerPower -- take a quaternion to an integer power */

+     int CQRIntegerPower( CQRQuaternionHandle quaternion, CQRQuaternionHandle q, int p);

+     /* CQRIntegerRoot -- take the given integer root  of a quaternion, returning the indicated mth choice from among multiple roots.
+      For reals the cycle runs through first the i-based roots, then the j-based roots and then the k-based roots, out of the infinite number of possible roots of reals. */

+     int CQRIntegerRoot( CQRQuaternionHandle quaternion, CQRQuaternionHandle q, int r, int m);

      /*  CQRAdd -- add a quaternion (q1) to a quaternion (q2) */